macmade/XSFoundation/README.md

 About
 -----

-The XEOS C Foundation library provides the base for object-oriented C style coding, reference counting memory management with auto-release capabilities, reflection, runtime environment, polymorphism, exceptions, and basic objects.
+The XEOS C Foundation library provides the base for object-oriented C style coding, reference counting memory management with auto-release capabilities, reflection, runtime environment, polymorphism, and basic objects.

 Its purpose is to be integrated in the [XEOS Operating System](http://www.xs-labs.com/en/projects/xeos/), once its C standard library will be complete.
 For now, it's just a standalone project, that should compile on every OS with a decent C compiler.